 PAY FOR BREAKS AND LUNCHES

-Breaks - employers must pay employees during a break period.
-Therefore, if an employer provides 2 ten minute breaks during a shift, the employer must pay the employee during the breaks.
+- Breaks - Employers must pay employees during a break period.
+For example, if an employer provides two 10-minute breaks during a shift, the employer must pay the employee during the breaks.

-Lunch periods - employers do not have to pay the employee for lunch periods.
-Employers usually provide lunch periods of thirty minutes or more.
-Under special conditions, employers can provide an unpaid lunch period shorter than 30 minutes.
+- Lunch periods - Employers do not have to pay the employee for lunch periods.
+Employers typically provide lunch periods of 30 minutes or more.

 In order for any lunch period to be unpaid, the employer must relieve the employee of all duties.
-For example, if the employer expects an employee to eat lunch at her desk and answer the phone when the phone rings, the employer has not relieved the employee of all duties.
-Because the employee is not relieved of all duties, the employer must pay the employee during this lunch period.
+For example, if the employer expects an employee to eat lunch at their desk and answer the phone when the phone rings, the employer has not relieved the employee of all duties.
+In this case, the employer must pay the employee during this lunch period.

 OTHER IMPORTANT INFORMATION

-1. Employers can limit an employee’s physical activity during a paid break.
-Many employers require the employee to remain on premises during any paid break or paid lunch.
+- Employers are allowed to require employees to remain on premises during any paid break or paid lunch.

-3. Employers determine when employees take breaks and lunch periods.
-For example, an employer’s normal workday is 8:00 a.m. to 3:30 p.m. with a thirty minute unpaid lunch from noon to 12:30 p.m.
-So that the employee can get home earlier, the employee asks if she can work 8:00 a.m. to 3:00 p.m. and not take the 30 minute non-paid lunch.
-The employee can deny this request.
+- Employers generally determine when employees take breaks and lunch periods.
+For example, an employer’s normal workday might be 8:00 a.m. to 3:30 p.m. with a thirty-minute unpaid lunch from noon to 12:30 p.m.
+If an employee asks to adjust the schedule, such as working 8:00 a.m. to 3:00 p.m. and skipping the unpaid lunch, the employer has the discretion to approve or deny that request.

 WHAT TO DO IF YOUR RIGHTS HAVE BEEN VIOLATED